7 Effective Strategies for Teaching Self-Care Skills to Autistic Children

 Implement Social Stories to Facilitate Understanding

 Let’s explore this together!
-By sharing these narratives, we can create a supportive environment where children feel empowered to take charge of their self-care.
+By sharing these narratives, we can create a where children feel empowered to take charge of their self-care.
 Remember, you’re not alone in this journey - there are resources and communities ready to help you every step of the way!

 The center represents the main idea of using social stories.
 Each branch shows a related concept, and the sub-branches provide more details.
 This layout helps you see how everything connects and supports the goal of teaching self-care.